MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-rehost-vm-sql-managed-instance.md

 With the migration finished, the SmartHotel360 application is running on an Azure VM and the SmartHotel360 database is available in the Azure SQL Managed Instance.

-Now, Contoso needs to do these cleanup tasks:
+Now, Contoso needs to perform these cleanup tasks:

 - Remove the `WEBVM` machine from the vCenter Server inventory.
 - Remove the `SQLVM` machine from the vCenter Server inventory.